stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 `dotnet stryker --reporters ['ConsoleReport', 'ConsoleProgressBar']`

 All available reporter options are:
- * All - This will enable all available reporters
  * ConsoleProgressBar - This reporter will display the progress of the mutation testrun as a progress bar

 Example output: